 Southport was once referred to as the "Onion Capital of America".
 The Southport White Globe Onion, ( also called the "Silver Ball" and "White Rocca) is an "heirloom vegetable" known throughout the country still for its firm and pungent flavor, which is great for cooking It was developed here in the late 1800's, and was a major export until the onion blight.
 You can still buy seeds for this famous onion variety

-Operating Hours: Verify the business's working hours to ensure your call will be answered.
+Operating Hours: Check the business's operating hours to make sure they are open when you call.
 Be aware of any holidays or special closures.
-Secondary Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Alternate Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.

-Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Verify the Representative: Make sure the representative is legitimate.
+Keep Your Information Safe: Never give out your social security number, credit card details, or passwords.
+Confirm Identity: Make sure the representative is legitimate.
 Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to seek guidance from a licensed lawyer specializing in privacy laws to ensure adherence and to preserve your rights and interests.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to consult a licensed privacy law specialist to ensure adherence and to defend your rights and interests.
 You can find more information here by looking up a licensed lawyer specializing in privacy laws.

-Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Reporting Listing Issues: If you notice a business is closed or has incorrect contact details, inform us.
+Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Consider reporting the issue to consumer protection agencies.
+Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
 Submit a report using the following form: Contact Us Form